kyma-project/busola/docs/extensibility/display-section.md

   If the **translations** section has a translation entry with the ID that is the same as the **placeholder** string, the translation is used.
 - **highlights** - an optional map of highlight rules.
 Key refers to the type of highlight, while the rule can just be a plain array of values or a string containing a jsonata rule.
 Allowed keys are `informative` `positive`, `negative` and `critical`.
 - **description** - a [JSONata](https://docs.jsonata.org/overview.html) expression used to fetch additional information that will be displayed in a tooltip when hovering over the badge.
+- **copiable** - an optional flag, set to `true` to display a "copy to clipboard" button next to the widget.

 #### Default highlight rules